 What is MyPI?

-Beginning in 2017, the Mississippi State University Extension will offer an award winning youth preparedness and educational outreach program known as MyPI (My Preparedness Initiative) Illinois.
-MyPI Mississippi is a component of the National Youth Preparedness Initiative, a partnership of eight states delivering an innovative and engaging curriculum for teenagers across Nebraska, Hawaii, New Jersey, Washington, Illinois, Tennessee, Virginia, and Mississippi.
+Beginning in 2017, Mississippi State University Extension has offered a three-time national award winning youth preparedness/youth leadership educational outreach program known as MyPI (My Preparedness Initiative) Mississippi.
+MyPI Mississippi is a component of MyPI National, a partnership of 27 states and 2 territories delivering an innovative and engaging curriculum for teenagers across the nation.

 The National initiative, known as MyPI National, is replicating the model created and delivered in Mississippi.
 In 2014, the Mississippi Youth Preparedness Initiative was named FEMA’s national award winner for Outstanding Youth Preparedness program.
 It also received an Honorable Mention recognition for “Preparing the Whole Community.”
 In 2015, MyPI Mississippi was named one of the first entities to be named an official Affirmer of the new National Strategy for Youth Preparedness Education.
 As such, MyPI is an engaged and recognized component of a nationally supported, progressive approach to preparing youth for emergencies and disasters.
 The MyPI National is also recognized as an Affirmer of the national strategy.